Rui-Huang-dotcom/Credit-Scoring-Analytics/README.md

 ![](https://github.com/Rui-Huang-dotcom/Credit-Scoring-Analytics/blob/main/image/4.png)
 Logistic regression is selected for final modelling methods to predict the likelihood of loan repayment as it has the higest classification accuracy (82.4%)
 ![](https://github.com/Rui-Huang-dotcom/Credit-Scoring-Analytics/blob/main/image/5.png)
-Actual outcome, predicted target, probability of good loans and bad loans are added to a new dataset and export to csv file.
+Actual outcome, predicted target, probability of good loans and bad loans are are incorporated into a fresh dataset and then exported to a CSV file.
 ### 5. Decision Making
-Final Decile methodology is used to accept or reject new loan application, targeting profitability or market penetration.
-750 observations are divided into 10 equal parts after sorting in descending probability of good loans.
-For each part, the number of bad, good loans, the minimum of probability of good loans, cumulative good, bad loans are cacluated using Pivot Table.
-As the loss from a bad loan is $500 and the profit from a good loan is $100.
-Profit for each part is calculated.
-When the minimum of probability of good loans equals 87.31%, the profit reaches the peak.
-Thus,if banks need to maximise profit, the probability of good loans need higher than 87.31%. if banks need to expand market, the probability of good loans need higher than 83.75%.
+Decile methodology is employed for evaluating and determining the approval or rejection of new loan applications, with a focus on optimizing profitability or achieving broader market penetration.
+The process involves partitioning 750 observations into 10 equal segments after arranging them in descending order based on the probability of good loans.

+Within each segment,  the count of bad and good loans, the minimum probability of good loans, cumulative number for good and bad loans are computed using a Pivot Table.
+Given that a bad loan incurs a loss of $500 and a good loan contributes a profit of $100, the profitability for each segment is derived.

+Notably, the analysis reveals that the profit attains its zenith when the minimum probability of good loans reaches 87.31%.
+Therefore, to maximize profit, it is imperative for banks to set the threshold for the probability of good loans higher than 87.31%.
+Conversely, if the strategic goal is to expand market presence, the probability of good loans should be maintained at a level higher than 83.75%.
 ![](https://github.com/Rui-Huang-dotcom/Credit-Scoring-Analytics/blob/main/image/6.png)